Prohibition in the United States: Enforcement

-Once Prohibition came into effect, the majority of U.S. citizens obeyed it.

-Some states like Maryland and New York refused Prohibition.
+Some states like Maryland and New York refused to enforce the federal prohibition amendment.
 Enforcement of the law under the Eighteenth Amendment lacked a centralized authority.
 Clergymen were sometimes called upon to form vigilante groups to assist in the enforcement of Prohibition.
 Furthermore, American geography contributed to the difficulties in enforcing Prohibition.
 The varied terrain of valleys, mountains, lakes and swamps, as well as the extensive seaways, ports and borders that the United States shared with Canada and Mexico made it exceedingly difficult for Prohibition agents to stop bootleggers given their lack of resources.
 Ultimately it was recognized with its repeal that the means by which the law was to be enforced were not pragmatic, and in many cases, the legislature did not match the general public opinion.

 In Cicero, Illinois, a suburb of Chicago, the prevalence of ethnic communities who had wet sympathies allowed prominent gang leader Al Capone to operate despite the presence of police.

 The Ku Klux Klan talked a great deal about denouncing bootleggers and threatened private vigilante action against known offenders.
 Despite its large membership in the mid-1920s, it was poorly organized and seldom had an effect.
 After 1925 the KKK helped disparage any enforcement of Prohibition.

 Prohibition was a major blow to the alcoholic beverage industry and its repeal was a step toward the amelioration of one sector of the economy.
 An example of this is the case of St. Louis, one of the most important alcohol producers before Prohibition started, which was ready to resume its position in the industry as soon as possible.
 Its major brewery had "50,000 barrels" of beer ready for distribution from March 22, 1933, and was the first alcohol producer to resupply the market; others soon followed.
 After repeal, stores obtained liquor licenses and restocked for business.
 After beer production resumed, thousands of workers found jobs in the industry again.

 Prohibition created a black market that competed with the formal economy, which came under pressure when the Great Depression struck in 1929.
 State governments urgently needed the tax revenue alcohol sales had generated.
 Franklin Roosevelt was elected in 1932 based in part on his promise to end prohibition, which influenced his support for ratifying the Twenty-first Amendment to repeal Prohibition.

+In 1929 Wickersham Commission that studied the Prohibition enforcement was created.
+Its final report, commonly known as the Wickersham Report, released on January 7, 1931, documented the widespread evasion of Prohibition.
+Franklin P. Adams, a columnist for the New York World, summarized his opinion of the commission's report with this poem: